-If your ballpark budget or initial estimate numbers make it seem like your dream kitchen will never be more than just a dream, don’t worry.
-There are lots of ways you can cut costs without sacrificing your vision.
+If your ballpark budget projection or the initial project estimate for your kitchen renovation make it seem like your new dream kitchen will never be more than just a dream, don’t worry.
+There are lots of ways you can save money on a kitchen remodel and keep costs down without sacrificing your vision.

 Costs can balloon when you add windows, remove walls and relocate plumbing, gas or electric lines.
 Explore ways to make improvements without significant changes to your existing space.

 Seek out material options that give you the look you want for less: